 India is increasing its power generation capacity at a rapid speed.
-The government is committed to supply electricity to all homes by 2030.
+The current central government of India is committed to supplying electricity to all homes by 2030.
 However, it will take a long way to go, as around 280 million people in rural villages still don’t have access to a basic electricity connection.
-On top of that, the demand also outgrown the supply, leading to a substation power shortage.
+On top of that, the demand outgrew the supply, leading to a substation power shortage.

 Vedanta Jharsuguda Power Plant

 This coal based thermal power plant is the biggest thermal power plant in India with an installed capacity of generating 4,760 megawatts of electricity.
 It’s a captive power plant, meaning it’s a private sector power generator.
 This power plant is located in Odisha, near Jharsuguda town in Jharsuguda district.